tdammers/fg-efb-server/README.markdown

 but when extracting `<a>` tags, you would want to use the `href` attribute for URLs, and the text content for labels.

+### `lua` Spec Keys

+The `lua` provider only needs a single key:

+- **`script`** - A file path to a Lua script that defines the provider's behavior.
+File paths are interpreted relative to the directory where `providers.yaml` resides.

+#### Lua Scripting

+Lua provider scripts must meet the following criteria:

+- The script must contain a function named `getPDF()`, which takes a single argument, `path`.
+This function should return a local path to a PDF file corresponding to the given `path`.
+What exactly `path` looks like is up to the script, but it should be a valid URL query path.
+The returned local path should normally come from a call to `http.download()` (see below), but you can of course also serve local PDF files directly.
+- The script must contain a function named `listFiles()`, which takes a single argument, `path`, and returns a list of file descriptions.
+The empty string will be passed as the entry point for the provider.
+- File descriptions returned by `listFiles()` are tables with the following
+  keys:
+  - `type`: must be either `"pdf"` (which will lead to `getPDF()`) or `"dir"` (which will lead to `listFiles()`).
+  - `name`: a human-readable display name
+  - `path`: the path that will be passed to `getPDF()` or `listFiles()` on subsequent calls.

+The Lua host preloads all the default libraries, and provides some additional built-in libraries:

+- `http`: HTTP requests.
+  - `http.download(url, extension)`: performs a cached HTTP GET request to the given `url`; the downloaded file is stored with the given `extension`, and the full path to that file is returned.
+  - `http.get(url)`: performs a cached HTTP GET request to the given `url`, and returns the request body and the final `url` (after redirects).
+- `url`: URL functionality.
+  - `url.parse(str)`: parse the given string as a URL object.
+(You can simply convert a URL object back to a string to render it).
+  - `url.join(left, right)`: parse the left and right strings as URL objects, join them, and return the result as a string.
+See below (URL objects, `__concat()`) for the rules by which URLs are joined. `url.join(a, b)` is shorthand for `tostring(url.parse(a) .. url.parse(b))`.
+  - `encode(str)`: URL-encode the given string.
+  - URL objects
+    - `__concat()`: the concatenation operator for URLs will join them the same way a web browser would:
+      - if the RHS is a full URL, it will simply replace the LHS
+      - if it is a protocol-relative URL (starting with `//`), it will retain the LHS's protocol (`http:` or `https:`), but replace everything else
+      - if it is a host-relative URL (starting with `/`), it will replace the entire path and query parts of the LHS, but retain the hostname and protocol
+      - if it is a relative URL (starting with a query path, but no leading `/`), it will append the RHS's path and query to the LHS's path "directory" (retaining all but the last of the path parts)
+      - if it is a query (starting with `?`), it will replace the LHS's query, but retain the protocol, host, and path
+      - if it is an anchor (starting with `#`), it will replace the LHS's anchor part, but retain the rest
+    - `.protocol`: `"http"` or `"https"`
+    - `.host`: hostname (e.g. `"www.example.org"`)
+    - `.path`: the URL path, as a list of parts (e.g. `foo/bar/baz` becomes `{"foo", "bar", "baz"}`).
+    - `.query`: the query, as a key-value table
+    - `.anchor`: string, everything after `#`.
+- `xml`: XML DOM functionality.
+  - `xml.mkName(local)`: make an XML Name object representing an unqualified local name (e.g. `<foobar/>`)
+  - `xml.mkNameNS(local, namespaceURI)`: make an XML Name object representing a local name with a namespace URI (e.g. `<foobar xmlns="baz"/>`)
+  - `xml.mkQName(prefix, local)`: make an XML Name object representing a name with a namespace prefix, in an unspecified namespace (e.g. `<foo:foobar />`).
+  - `xml.mkQNameNS(prefix, local, namespace)`: make an XML Name object representing a name with a namespace prefix and a namespace URI (e.g.
+    `<foo:foobar xmlns:foo="baz"/>`).
+  - `xml.toname(str)`: parse a string as an XML Name object.
+Clarke notation is supported (e.g. `xml.toname("{baz}foobar")` amounts to `foobar xmlns="baz"`).
+  - `xml.parseHTML(src)`: parses the given `src` string into an XML DOM object.
+  - XML Name
+    - `.local` - local name
+    - `.namespace` - full namespace URI
+    - `.prefix` - namespace alias prefix
+  - XML Element
+    - `.type` - always `"element"` for XML elements
+    - `.name` - element name
+    - `.attributes` - XML Attributes object
+    - `.children` - list of child nodes
+    - `.textContent` - text content, as per XML DOM spec
+    - `:attr(name)` - shorthand for `.attributes[name]`
+    - `:query(selector)` - run an extended CSS selector query, return list of result cursors.
+  - XML Node
+    - `.type` - one of `"element"`, `"comment"`, `"content"`, `"instruction"`
+    - `.name` - node name (element name for elements, `nil` for others)
+    - `.attributes` - XML Attributes object (elements only; `nil` for others)
+    - `.children` - list of child nodes (empty list for non-element nodes)
+    - `.textContent` - text content
+    - `:attr(name)` - shorthand for `.attributes[name]` (returns `nil` for
+      non-element nodes)
+    - `:query(selector)` - run an extended CSS selector query, return list of result cursors.
+  - XML Attribs (attribute list)
+    - `.size`: number of attributes in the list.
+    - `[]`: look up or set attribute by name.
+Accepts strings or XML Name objects for the keys.
+  - XML Document
+    - `.rootElement`: the document's root element
+    - `:query(selector)`: run an extended CSS selector query, return list of result cursors.
+  - XML Cursor (query result)
+    - `.node`: the XML Node object that the cursor points to.
+    - `:query(selector)`: run an extended CSS selector query, return list of result cursors.
+    The reason we distinguish nodes from cursors is that cursors retain information about their siblings and ancestors, and to achieve this, they are implemented as an infinitely large lazy data structure behind the scenes, which makes it impossible to convert them to strict Lua data as-is.
+    The `.node` field removes this extra information, making the data structure finite, but any further `:query()` calls on the node will not take the node's ancestory into consideration, but rather treat it as the root element of a self-contained DOM.
+This can occasionally be an advantage, though, because many queries will only need to consider a subset of a larger DOM tree, and by cutting that subtree off, we can make the query more efficient.

 ## Caching

 Because downloading PDF files over HTTP costs a lot of bandwidth, and may make